Humboldt Bay: Discovery and settlement

-Humboldt Bay was charted by the United States Coast Survey in 1850, although the map was not published until 1851.
+Humboldt Bay was surveyed in 1851 by the United States Coast Survey and the first detailed chart was issued.

 After two years of white settlement on Humboldt Bay, in 1852 only six ships sailed from the bay to San Francisco.
 But by 1853, on the same route, 143 ships loaded with lumber for markets crossed the bar.
 Of those, despite the best efforts of local pilots and tugs, 12 ships wrecked on the bar.
 In times of bad weather, ships could be forced to remain in harbor for weeks before attempting the crossing.
 The first marker at the harbor entrance was placed in 1853.

 The U.S. Federal Government authorized funds for a lighthouse near the mouth to improve navigation.
 In 1856 the Humboldt Harbor Light was built on the north spit.
 In 1872 a bell boat was added, and two years later, a steam whistle replaced the bell to assist mariners during times of dense fog.
-Eighty-one people drowned between 1853 and 1880 during bar crossings, including the captain of the brig Crimea, who was washed overboard while crossing the bar on 18 February 1870.
+Eighty-one people drowned between 1853 and 1880 during bar crossings, including the captain of the brig Crimea, who was washed overboard while crossing the bar on February 18,1870.
 The Humboldt Bay Life-Saving Station is on the bay side of the North Spit, south of the World War II era blimp base.

 By the 1880s, long wharves were built into the bay for easier loading of lumber shipments.
 Shipbuilding became part of local industry.
 The Bendixson shipyards produced 120 ships on Humboldt Bay.
 The volume of shipping reached about 600 vessels a year by 1881.
 Humboldt Bay was made an official United States port of entry in 1882, a status that permitted shipping from there directly to overseas ports.
 In 1886, fierce storms nearly destroyed the Harbor Light, and it was replaced by the Table Bluff Light.

 In 1968, land ownership along the Bay became the focal point of a legal battle, when a lawsuit was filed against the City of Eureka to determine legal ownership of land along the Eureka waterfront.
-The litigation spanned 13 years and involved extensive historical research, including evidence of original deeds and lawsuits dating back to before the establishment of the City.
+The litigation spanned 13 years and involved extensive historical research, including evidence of original deeds and lawsuits dating back to before the establishment of the city.
 This became known as the Eureka Tidelands Case, or Lazio v.
 City of Eureka.
-These documents, along with copies of many historical maps as well as a series of contemporary aerial photographs and archaeological findings commissioned for the case, are included in Humboldt State University’s Eureka Waterfront Litigation Collection.
+These documents, along with copies of many historical maps as well as a series of contemporary aerial photographs and archaeological findings commissioned for the case, are included in Cal Poly Humboldt's Eureka Waterfront Litigation Collection.